How common are grand unified theories?: Results

+\paragraph{The role of chirality} Instead of considering completely chiral fermion representations, we can extend the analysis to also include \emph{partially chiral} representations (including singlets or VL particles), as shown in Fig.~\ref{fig:numRep} for the case of the SM gauge algebra (strictly SM-like).
+There are many more anomaly-free partially chiral representations than completely chiral ones, as can be understood from the large number of possible charge assignments for VL-pairs in a representation.
+The number of unifiable representations also increases, but much less dramatically.
+Compared to the completely chiral case in eqns.~(\ref{eqn:conservativeres}),(\ref{eqn:naiveres}), when partially chiral representations are included, the most restrictive SM neighborhood ($D_\mathrm{max}=15,\;|Q|<6,\;\tilde{S} \leq 4$, strictly SM-like) yields $r = 1/111$, and for $D_\mathrm{max} = 20,\; |Q|\leq 10,\;\tilde{S} \leq 4$, we find $r\sim 2 \cdot 10^{-4}$.
 Relaxing all chirality restrictions is not very informative, as both the base set and the unifiable set are then dominated by the large number of completely VL representations (see blue curve in the left panel of Fig.~\ref{fig:numRep}), which are very unlike the SM.
-The number of theories quickly becomes difficult to handle computationally, but for $D_\mathrm{max} \leq 20$ we find $r \sim 1$.
+The number of theories quickly becomes difficult to handle computationally, but for $D_\mathrm{max} \leq 20,\, |Q|\leq 10,\, \tilde S \leq 4$ we find $r \sim 1$, i.e.\ most completely VL representations with small integer charges can be obtained when decomposing a VL representation of some unified gauge algebra.
+The relative rarity of unifiable representations in the chirality restricted cases considered above then can be interpreted as resulting from the small number of non-VL candidate GUT representations.